artificialinc/workflow-author-extension/README.md

 Config.yaml must specify host and token.

 Must have workflow and adapter folder
-Currently for adapter actions, just looks for an actions.py file Must be inside a dev container with access to wfgen, etc..
+Must be inside a dev container with access to wfgen and wfupload.

+Assistant Stubs are put in the root of the workflows directory in a file named stubs_assistants.py The tool does not find or use hand-made stubs, it assumes it is the sole owner of assistant stubs.
+Hand edits to the stubs file will be over-written the next time you generate.

 ## Known Issues

 ## Release Notes

-### 0.0.1
+### 1.0.0

 Initial version of extension